Media-Datacentre/whmcs-docker/SECURITY.md

 ## Reporting a Vulnerability

-If you spot a vulnerability, we recommend you contact info [at] mediadc [dot] co [dot] uk detailing:
+If you spot a vulnerability, we recommend you contact info [at] mediadc [dot] co [dot] uk supplying:
-- With a subject starting "SECURITY VULNERABILITY: "
+- A subject starting "SECURITY VULNERABILITY: "
 - The repository name
 - Affected files/lines
 - An explanation of how you believe it is vulnerable